Quantum Computing: Lecture Notes: Diagonalization and singular values

 If $A=UDU^{-1}$ then $A^*=UD^*U^{-1}$, so the eigenvalues of~$A^*$ are the complex conjugates of the eigenvalues of~$A$.

 An important class of normal (and hence unitarily diagonalizable) matrices are the \emph{Hermitian} matrices, which are the ones satisfying $A=A^*$.
-Note that the previous paragraph implies that the eigenvalues of Hermitian matrices are real.
-A Hermitian matrix~$A$ is called \emph{positive definite} (resp.~\emph{positive semidefinite}, abbreviated to \emph{psd}) if all its eigenvalues are positive (resp.~nonnegative).
+Note that the last line of the previous paragraph implies that the eigenvalues of Hermitian matrices are real.

+A Hermitian matrix~$A$ is called \emph{positive semidefinite} (resp.~\emph{positive definite}), if all its eigenvalues are nonnegative (resp.~positive).
+An equivalent definition is that $A$ is positive semidefinite (psd) iff there exists a matrix $C$ such that $A=C^*C$ (in other words, there exist vectors $c_i$ such that for all $i,j$, we have $A_{ij}=\inp{c_i}{c_j}$).
+A useful and easy to prove property is that $A$ is psd iff $\Tr(AB)\geq 0$ for all psd matrices~$B$.
 By defining $A\succeq B$ iff $A-B$ is positive semidefinite, we obtain a partial ordering on the set of all Hermitian matrices.
 If all eigenvalues are 0 or 1, then $A$ is called a \emph{projection} (or \emph{projection matrix} or \emph{projector}).
 This is equivalent to requiring $A^2=A$.

-Not all matrices are diagonalizable, for instance $A=\left( \right)$ is not.
-However, every matrix $A$ has a \emph{singular value decomposition}, as follows.
-It is easy to see that the matrix $A^*A$ has the same eigenvectors as $A$ and that its eigenvalues are the squared absolute values of the eigenvalues of $A$.
-Since $A^*A$ is Hermitian and hence normal, we have $A^*A=UDU^{-1}$ for some $U$ and some nonnegative real diagonal matrix $D$.
-The entries of $\Sigma=\sqrt{D}$ are called the \emph{singular values} of $A$.
-Every $A$ has a singular value decomposition $A=U\Sigma V^{-1}$, with $U,V$ unitary.
-This implies that $A$ can be written as $A=\sum_i\lambda_i u_iv_i^*$, with $u_i$ the columns of $U$ and $v_i$ the columns of $V$.